AMSTerUsers/AMSTer_Distribution/README.md

 - tools for TOPSAR coherence tracking, or spectral coherence estimation
 - adaptive filtering and masking procedure, automatic layover masking …

-In the MasTer Toolbox repository, you will find more scripts in SCRIPTS_OK than what is required for a "normal" use of MasTer because this is the copy of my developpment scripts directory.
+In the MasTer Toolbox repository, you will find more scripts in SCRIPTS_MT than what is required for a "normal" use of MasTer because this is the copy of my development scripts directory.
 Hence it also contains several scripts and tools that you may never need.

 Nevertheless, if you need a specific tool that wouldn't be documented in the manual, feel